UT-MPC/pxt-moveSMART/tutorial2.md

 Put the ``||input:on shake||`` block and the ``||moveSMART:increase step count||`` block back.
 Does the @boardname@ respond to your shakes now?

 ## Step 7

+You made a step counter!
+When the @boardname@ is close to your foot or ankle it will count the number of steps you take.
+But you can also use it to measure your physical activity in general, just by having it in your hand or pocket.

+## Step 8

 Flash your code to your @boardname@ and see how it works!
 Press the **Download** on the bottom left of your screen.